+So what are the symptoms of Ear Wax?
 While ear wax is generally helpful to the ear and its function, it can cause a variety of problems if overproduced by your body.
 While an excess of ear wax shouldn’t cause you any discomfort, it can lead to some minor complications.
-These issues include ear wax impaction, dizziness and vertigo and blockages of hearing aids.
+These issues include ear wax impaction, dizziness and vertigo, and blockages of hearing aids.

-Ear Wax Impaction: Some people are prone to producing too much ear wax, when this is the case it isn’t uncommon for people to clean their ears regularly using cotton buds and other methods.
+Some people are prone to producing too much ear wax, when this is the case it isn’t uncommon for people to clean their ears regularly using cotton buds and other methods.
 This is the most common cause of ear wax impaction.
 Impaction occurs when objects are pushed into the ear canal and force the wax further into the ear.
 When ear wax pushes up against the eardrum it can cause dizziness, nausea and vertigo.
-Other contributing factors to ear wax impaction include:

 A doctor can determine if you have any of these issues by examining your ear with an otoscope, an instrument which allows them to examine the inside of your ear.